-Moreover, we are all experiencing a moment of great uncertainty and concern due to the Russia-Ukraine conflict, the real consequences of which are still unknown to us.
+Furthermore, we are all experiencing a time of great uncertainty and concern because of the conflict between Russia and Ukraine, the real consequences of which are not yet known, but which have already most certainly penalised our exports to the Russian market, one that has always been of utmost importance to Omera.

-Such a complex reality is, on the one hand, leading to an erosion of the expected margins on orders already acquired, and on the other there are risks of delay in the deliveries of machinery, for reasons not ascribable to us.
+Such a complex reality is leading to the risk of delays in machinery deliveries, for reasons not ascribable to the Company.